craftgaz help Path of Exile 2 · patch 0.5+

 Operations & costs

 Every operation node with its P(reached) and its expected spend per full run (a step reached rarely contributes little; loops and retries are included).
-The ⚙ roll-first node’s row expands to its full Method comparison — each method’s P(hit), all-in E[cost], which was picked (✓), and the resulting mod’s origin.
+The ⚙ roll-first node’s row expands to its full Method comparison — each method’s P(hit), all-in E[cost], which was picked (✓), which cannot act on the start item’s rarity (✗, dimmed — costed for reference only), and the resulting mod’s origin.
 The sum of operation costs plus base buy ≈ the mean cost above.

 Blocks & stage contracts

 Per block: P(reached), cost, and expect ✓.
 The last is a sanity check between stages — if a block carries an expected mod-set for its entrance, the engine reports the share of items entering that actually match it (and flags it ✗ unreachable if nothing can).
-Set one with the block’s “edit expect” button.
+Set one on the block’s expect field via { } raw IR (presets ship theirs pre-filled).

 Editing a craft ↑ top